elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/bigint.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> BigInts and regular numbers should never get mixed in mathematical operations because they result in an error.
+  <div><strong>Interview Response:</strong> We should never mix BigInts and regular numbers in mathematical operations because they result in errors.
 If needed, we should explicitly convert them using BigInt() or Number().
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />